 As I’ve said, I know I wouldn’t last long on a super restrictive diet, so slow and steady is the way forward for me.

 My Second Nature diet review

 The Second Nature programme has been great for me so far.
-I think I really needed it right now.
-Everyone can be the weight they want, obviously, I’m not judging and this is why I haven’t written mine in, but at the rate I was going, I would need to buy new clothes, and I wasn’t feeling good.
+I really needed it right now.
+Everyone can be the weight they want, obviously, I’m not judging and this is why I haven’t written mine in, but at the rate I was going, I would need to buy new clothes to fit me, and I wasn’t feeling good.

 Last Monday I put on jeans for the first time since the start of March and they felt tight.
 Uncomfortably so.
 I’ve been wearing yoga trousers for the last four months and I think if I’d put the jeans on before I started Second Nature – 9lbs / 4kg ago – I wouldn’t have even got in them.